Pakistani Intelligence Community: Civil Armed Forces

+National Counter Terrorism Authority

+The National Counter Terrorism Authority (NACTA) develops counterterrorism policies, reviews their implementation and advises the government on countering extremism.
+Established in 2008, NACTA received its legal framework and mandate through the NACTA Act of 2013.

+Special Branch

+The Special Branch is a vital intelligence unit within the Police Service of Pakistan, commonly recognized as the "eyes and ears" of the government.
+It plays a crucial role in supporting policy formulation and upholding the security of individuals' lives and property, as well as maintaining law and order.
+At the helm of the organization is an officer holding the rank of Additional Inspector General of Police.
+To enhance administrative and operational efficiency, the Special Branch is structured into nine regions, each under the leadership of an officer with the rank of Senior Superintendent or Superintendent of Police.
+The organization maintains field offices across various locations in Pakistan to effectively carry out its responsibilities.

+Counter Terrorism Department

+Counter Terrorism Department (CTD) is an anti-terrorism unit that replaced the Crime Investigation Department (CID) in the provinces.
+CTDs are responsible for investigating crimes, interrogating suspects and gathering intelligence on terrorist groups.
+They operate under the provincial Home Ministry and are led by an Additional Inspector General of Police.

+National Accountability Bureau

+The Ehtesab Act, 1997 established an Ehtesab Cell, charged with the investigation and prosecution of corruption.
+Under the National Accountability Ordinance, 1999, the NAB was established as the cell's successor, and given the additional responsibility of preventing and raising awareness of corruption.

 Financial Monitoring Unit

 The Financial Monitoring Unit (FMU) is the Financial Intelligence Unit of Pakistan established under the provisions of Anti-Money Laundering Act, 2010 (Previously Anti-Money Laundering Ordinance, 2007).
 It is an independent intelligence service department of the Government of Pakistan and primarily responsible for analyzing suspicious transactions with respect to money laundering or terrorist financing and building efforts against these critical offenses.

-Directorate of Customs Intelligence and Investigation
+Directorate General of Intelligence and Investigation

-Directorate of Customs Intelligence and Investigation was established on 12 August 1957.
-The (Directorate I&I) was initially centred at Karachi later it was restructured and headquatered in Islamabad as of now.
+Directorate General of Intelligence and Investigation was established on 12 August 1957.
+The (Directorate I&I) was initially centered at Karachi later it was restructured and headquartered in Islamabad as of now.
 The Directorate serves as the revenue Intelligence of Pakistan that execute its responsibilities under the Federal Board of Revenue.
 The Directorate is primarily aimed at collecting information regarding tax related offences, smuggling and rendering protection to the economic interest of Pakistan.
-Its secondary role involves investigation of Salex Tax fraud.
+Its secondary role involves investigation of Sales Tax fraud.
 Bulk of its rank and file comes from Pakistan Customs and Inland Revenue Service of Pakistan.